apache/beam/website/www/site/content/en/documentation/basics.md

  * Beam transform catalog ([Java](/documentation/transforms/java/overview/),
    [Python](/documentation/transforms/python/overview/))

-### PCollections
+### PCollection

-Beam pipelines process PCollections.
-A `PCollection` is a potentially distributed, homogeneous data set or data stream, and is owned by the specific `Pipeline` object for which it is created.
+A `PCollection` is an unordered bag of elements.
+Each `PCollection` is a potentially distributed, homogeneous data set or data stream, and is owned by the specific `Pipeline` object for which it is created.
 Multiple pipelines cannot share a `PCollection`.
-The runner is responsible for storing these elements.
+Beam pipelines process PCollections, and the runner is responsible for storing these elements.

 A PCollection generally contains "big data" (too much data to fit in memory on a single machine).
 Sometimes a small sample of data or an intermediate result